 Citizens from other counties can start working in Bosnia and Herzegovina after obtaining two kinds of permits:

-Foreign citizen will acquire at the police office a so called ‘white card’ residence permit for 30 days period when entering Bosnia and Herzegovina.
+Foreign citizen will acquire at the police office a so called ‘white card’ residence registration certificate when entering Bosnia and Herzegovina.
 After receiving that document, the request for a work permit is to be submitted and when the work permit is received, the residence permit can be issued.

 The employer submits the request for the work permit to the relevant employment authority.
 Certain documents should be submitted, e.g. basic information regarding the foreign citizen, passport copy, court registration of the employer, proof of paid tax obligations, information regarding the work position and an explanation on why the foreign citizen should be employed at that specific position etc.